Parsa307/My-MPV-Config/README.md

 # My MPV Config

 This is my custom configuration for [mpv](https://mpv.io/), a powerful media player.
-It's optimized for a clean look, smooth playback, and a good default experience.
+It's optimized for a smooth playback, and a good default experience.

 You may want to tweak some options depending on your system, display, or personal preferences.